scarimp/btc_lib/README.md

 1. BX command line tool (https://github.com/libbitcoin/libbitcoin-explorer/wiki/Download-BX)
 2. BX payment command (https://github.com/libbitcoin/libbitcoin-explorer/wiki/Payment-Address-Deconstruction)

-3. Learning bitcoin from the command line , by The Bitcoin Developer Network (BDN) (https://github.com/BitcoinDeveloperNetwork/Learning-Bitcoin-from-the-Command-Line)
+3. Learning bitcoin from the command line , by The Bitcoin Developer Network (BDN).
+It will used bitcoind and bitcoin-cli  with a testnet network (https://github.com/BitcoinDeveloperNetwork/Learning-Bitcoin-from-the-Command-Line).

    3.1 From BlockchainCommons(https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line)